Dahlgren/Bulletproof-Arma-Launcher/readme.md

 # Installation

-First, make sure you have Python 2.7 installed (yes, work to porting to Python 3 is under way, feel free to reach out, to help with that).
+First, make sure you have Python installed.

-Then install a virtualenv (preferably [virtualenvwrapper](https://pypi.org/project/virtualenvwrapper-win/)) to contain all the dependencies in one place.
-The instructions below assume you've installed virtualenvwrapper.
+Install Pipenv which will manage your development environment, [Installing Pipenv](https://pipenv.pypa.io/en/latest/install/#installing-pipenv).

-Create the a Python 2.7 virtualenv once and install the requirements:
+Setup the development environment and install any dependencies
 ```
-mkvirtualenv bulletproof -p c:\Python27\python.exe
-workon bulletproof
-cd YourLauncherDirectory
-pip install -r requirements.txt
+pipenv install
 ```

 # Running